IohannRabeson/temp-dir-builder/README.md

 ## Usage

 With the builder API, you can define file paths and contents in a structured way.
 Here’s how to create a tree with the builder:
-When the `tree_fs` instance is dropped, the temporary folder and its contents are automatically deleted, which is particularly useful for tests that require a clean state.
+When the `temp_dir` instance is dropped, the temporary folder and its contents are automatically deleted, which is particularly useful for tests that require a clean state.

 <!-- <snip id="example-builder" inject_from="code" strip_prefix="/// " template="rust"> -->
 ```rust